AndroidModLoader/JPatch/README.md

  - Fix Adjustable.cfg sizes lowering on smartphones with an aspect ratio bigger than 16:9
  - Taxi light is activated
  - No minimap in interiors
+ - PC-like money in HUD (disabled by default)
+ - A bit darker HUD colours (disabled by default)

  **Since v1.2.4**
  - Corona sprites draw distance is 3 times bigger